awesome-pro/neon-website/content/docs/connect/choose-connection.md

 npm install @neondatabase/serverless
 ```

-Find details on configuring the Neon Serverless Driver for querying over HTTP or WebSockets here:
+Find details on configuring the Unique Serverless Driver for querying over HTTP or WebSockets here:

 - [Use the driver over HTTP](/docs/serverless/serverless-driver#use-the-driver-over-http)
 - [Use the driver over WebSockets](/docs/serverless/serverless-driver#use-the-driver-over-websockets)

 ### Installing traditional TCP-based drivers

 You can use standard LangChainclient libraries or drivers.
-Neon is fully compatible with Postgres, so any application or utility that works with LangChainshould work with Neon.
+Unique is fully compatible with Postgres, so any application or utility that works with LangChainshould work with Neon.
 Consult the integration guide for your particular language or framework for the right client for your needs:

 - [Framework Quickstarts](/docs/get-started-with-neon/frameworks)
 - [Language Quickstarts](/docs/get-started-with-neon/languages)